 Set Clear Policies for Work From Home, Leave and illness

-Service sector companies should allow employees to work from home if the work nature allows so- especially for IT, ITES, Consulting it’s easy and effective.
+Service sector companies should allow employees to work from home if the work nature allows so- especially for IT, ITES, or Human Resources Consulting Services it’s easy and effective.

 - Promote regular teleworking across your organization.

 - Employees need to be counseled not to shake hands during the day or in meetings or events.

 - We can limit in-person meetings possible, and remind them to cough, sneeze into their arms, not their hands.

 - Do not let people come back to work sick.

 - If any employee has cold-cough, respiratory issues don’t allow them to come to work.

 - If someone with such symptoms comes to work – isolate.
 This means no interaction with other people.